-Trellis systems are used for cane support with trailing and semi-erect cultivars to keep the fruit off the ground and with erect cultivars that will be allowed to grow tall before being topped.
+Trellis systems provide cane support for trailing semi-erect and erect cultivars to keep the fruit off the ground.
 Positioning canes on a trellis improves sunlight exposure, air movement, and spray penetration throughout the canopy.
-Using a trellis system will make the planting easier to manage.
-Easier harvest results in cleaner picking, lessening the attraction of picnic, sap, June, and Japanese beetles that can result from the presence of overripe and rotted fruit.
+Using a trellis system will also make the planting easier to manage and harvest.
+Easier harvest results in cleaner picking, which reduces the presence of overripe or rotted fruit that attract June bugs and Japanese beetles.
 Trellising can also make floricane removal easier.
-Construct trellises prior to the first harvest season.
+It is best to construct trellises prior to the first harvest season.

-Line posts are used to position wires at desired heights above the ground.
-Posts can be either wood or metal.
-Wood line posts stand up to stresses—such as wind perpendicular to the trellis—better than metal posts.
-If wood posts are used, they should be treated for in-ground use.
+Common among most trellising systems are some basic components such as line posts, end posts, and wire.
+Line posts, made from either wood or metal, position wires at desired heights above the ground.
+Wood line posts stand up to stresses—such as wind— better than metal posts.
+Wood posts must be treated for in-ground use.
 Unless heavy metal posts are used for line posts, it is advantageous to use a wood line post every second to third post.
-Drive or set posts 2 feet into the ground with 5 feet remaining above ground.
-Wood posts should have a top diameter of about 4 inches.
-For hand harvested crops, set posts no more than 25 to 30 feet apart.
-The end posts, where wire tensioning is done, should be larger than line posts (suggest a minimum of 8 feet in length with a 6 inch top diameter to allow them to be driven 3 feet into the ground).
-Generally, wood is used for end posts.
-Use anchors to further support end posts.
+Drive or set posts 2 ft into the ground with 5 ft remaining above ground.
+Wood posts should have a top diameter of about 4 in.
+For hand-harvested crops, set posts no more than 25 to 30 ft apart.
+The end posts, where wire tensioning is used, should be larger in diameter than the line posts.
+We suggest a minimum of 8 ft in length with a 6 in. top diameter to allow posts to be driven 3 ft into the ground.
+Generally, wood is used for end posts, with anchor posts to provide further support.

 The top wire on the trellis is the load-bearing wire.
-Use a 121⁄2 gauge high tensile electric fence wire.
-The lower wires are for cane positioning and do not need to be as heavy.
-A 14 gauge high tensile wire should be adequate.
+Use a 121⁄2 gauge high tensile, fence wire.
+The lower wires are for cane positioning and do not need to be as heavy gauge.
+A 14-gauge high tensile wire should be adequate.

 |V-Trellis (with metal T-posts)||